linuskar/TEK830-Digitalization-and-AI-in-practice-Group-6/README.md

 We copied parts of the IKEA Home Smart App UI and tried to incorporate it into our prototype.

 #### Product recommendations
 Product recommendations are based on IKEA products.
-Therefore links, data and images to products are from IKEA, https://www.ikea.com/se/en/.
+Therefore links, data and images to products are from [IKEA](https://www.ikea.com/se/en/).

 #### Images for tip recommendations
 * Refrigeration